cptcanuck/mskworkshop/modules/addingbrokers/overview.md

 * Migrating partitions will take time while data is replicated to the new brokers, and *could* impact the performance of the cluster

   * ideally don't do this while under full load in production
+  * You can [rate limit replication](https://kafka.apache.org/documentation/#rep-throttle) to limit the risk of this

 * You are adding brokers to a cluster, so there will be an [additional cost](https://aws.amazon.com/msk/pricing/) to operate your MSK cluster based on your instance size